Chocolate: From nibs to chocolate

 The penultimate process is called conching.
 A conche is a container filled with metal beads, which act as grinders.
 The refined and blended chocolate mass is kept in a liquid state by frictional heat.
 Before conching, chocolate has an uneven and gritty texture.
 The conching process produces cocoa and sugar particles smaller than the tongue can detect (typically around 20 μm) and reduces rough edges, hence the smooth feel in the mouth.
 The length of the conching process determines the final smoothness and quality of the chocolate.
 After the process is complete, the chocolate mass is stored in tanks heated to about 45-50 C until final processing.

-After conching, chocolate is tempered to crystallize a small amount of fat, allowing the remaining fats to crystallize with an overall gloss.
+After conching, chocolate is tempered to crystallize a small amount of cocoa butter.
+Cocoa butter is a polymorphic fat with six different crystal forms, but only one of them—Form V—gives chocolate its characteristic snap, gloss, and stable texture.
+Tempering eliminates the undesirable crystal forms and promotes the formation of Form V.

 After chocolate has been tempered, it is molded into different shapes, including chocolate bars and chocolate chips.

 Storage

 Chocolate is very sensitive to temperature and humidity.
 Ideal storage temperatures are between 15 and 17 C, with a relative humidity of less than 50%.
 If refrigerated or frozen without containment, chocolate can absorb enough moisture to cause a whitish discoloration, the result of fat or sugar crystals rising to the surface.
 Various types of "blooming" effects can occur if chocolate is stored or served improperly.

 Chocolate bloom is caused by storage temperature fluctuating or exceeding 24 C, while sugar bloom is caused by temperature below 15 C or excess humidity.
 A fat bloom can be distinguished by touch; it disappears if the surface of affected chocolate is lightly rubbed.
 Although visually unappealing, chocolate suffering from bloom is safe for consumption and taste is unaffected.
 Bloom can be reversed by retempering the chocolate or using it for any use that requires melting the chocolate.

 Chocolate is generally stored away from other foods, as it can absorb aromas.
 To avoid this, chocolate is packed or wrapped, then stored in darkness, in ideal humidity and temperature conditions.